Three Types of P.O.P. Magnets Hiding in Plain Sight

 When printed these magnets blend in with their environment seamlessly.
 It’s likely you’ve spotted one of these hidden magnets without realizing it.

 One of the first types of flexible magnets created, the flexible magnetic strip has endless uses.
 Extruded into long, thin strips of flexible magnetic material, strip magnet works well for attaching signage to metal surfaces.
 Or use two attracting pieces of strip magnets to attach materials to non-ferrous surfaces.
 Applied to the back of the project, the magnet remains hidden providing an aesthetically attractive appeal.

 - Packaging applications

-Whether used magnet to steel or magnet to magnet, flexible magnetic strip is an ideal example P.O.P. magnets hiding in plain sight.
+Whether used magnet to steel or magnet to magnet, a flexible magnetic strip is an ideal example P.O.P. magnets hiding in plain sight.
 Recently, we discovered strip magnets used to attach a finished piece of trim work over a display in a chain retailer.
-This unique application allows reconfiguration of fixtures, while creating a modern, sleek visual environment for the retailer.
+This unique application allows the reconfiguration of fixtures while creating a modern, sleek visual environment for the retailer.

 If your next P.O.P. application involves keeping a magnet hidden, contact our Magnet Experts for more information.
 Our seasoned professionals can help select the perfect magnet for the job.